missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 ![The same block of text containing unusual glyphs displayed on a reMarkable 2 and Supernote A5 X. The glyphs are highlighted in red and display properly on the A5 X but not the RM2.](./assets/remarkable-2-vs-supernote-a5-x/glyphs.jpg)

 I found that non-Roman glyphs that didn't render on the reMarkable 2 did display properly on the Supernote A5 X.

+#### Supported file formats

+reMarkable claims to support ePub and PDF documents, but what they actually do is convert ePubs to PDF.
+This is a very slow process, and changing ePub display settings is a huge pain.
+The table of contents navigation is also slow.

+Supernote supports ePub, PDF, and Word documents, as well as PNG and JPG image formats.

 #### File transfer